Professional Development Opportunity for Community College Faculty

 - $1,000 stipend to implement new lecture/lab

-- STEM Faculty or Instructor at a California Bay Area Community College
+- STEM Faculty or Instructor at a California Community College.

-- Teaching courses in any of the following disciplines: electrical engineering, computer science, materials science, environmental science, chemistry, physics, mathematics
+- Teaching courses in any of the following disciplines: electrical engineering, computer science, materials science, environmental science, chemistry, physics, or mathematics.

 - Must be a United States citizen or permanent resident to apply.

-- Complete nine-week fellowship, working 8 hours per day, 40 hours per week during standard business hours.
+- Complete a five to eight week fellowship, working 8 hours per day, 40 hours per week during standard business hours.

 - Complete program surveys to report impact of summer research experience.

 - All application requirements must be fulfilled by January 24th in order to guarantee evaluation of your application.
 Applications received after this date will be reviewed only if space is remaining within the program.
 Applications will be reviewed on a first-come, first-served basis.